Tennessee Volunteers men's tennis: Chris Woodruff era

 Winterbotham was replaced by long term assistant and former NCAA Singles Champion at Tennessee Chris Woodruff.
 In Woodruff's first season as head coach he led the Vols to a 21-9 record and 4th place in the SEC regular season standings with an 8-4 conference record.
 Tennessee made the semifinals of the SEC tournament losing to Texas A&M 4-0.
 The Vols returned to the NCAA tournament for the first time since 2015 beating UNC Wilmington 4-0 in the first round before losing to North Carolina 4-0 in the NCAA round of 32.

 In the 2019 season, Woodruff led Tennessee to the SEC title game, where they fell to #6 ranked Mississippi State.
 As the NCAA Tournament’s #14 seed, Tennessee fell in NCAA round of 16 to #3 seed Florida.
 They ended the season with a 22-8 overall record, and an 8-4 record in-conference.

 Tennessee was ranked #19, with a 14-2 record, when the 2020 season was cancelled due to the COVID-19 pandemic.

 In the 2021 season, Tennessee defeated #13 Ole Miss, #12 South Carolina, and #1 ranked Florida in consecutive days to win their first SEC Tournament since 2010, and entered the NCAA tournament as the #3 overall seed with a 24-3 record, and a 10-2 conference record.
 In the NCAA Tournament, the Vols beat Alabama A&M 5-0 and Memphis 4-0 in the round of 64 and 32.
 At the USTA National Campus in Orlando, Tennessee went on to defeat Arizona 4-3 in the NCAA round of 16, and #11 Georgia in the Elite 8.
 The team season ended with a 4-2 loss to #2 Baylor in the final four, concluding the year with a 28-4 record.
-One week later, Tennessee players Pat Harper and Adam Walton won the NCAA individual doubles championship for the program's first individual title since 2014.
+One week later, Tennessee players Patrick Harper and Adam Walton won the NCAA individual doubles championship for the program's first individual title since 2014.

 The Volunteers continued their run as a national power in the 2022 season, where they defeated #12 Texas A&M, #13 South Carolina, and #3 Baylor to advance to the ITA Indoor Championship.
-Despite losing to #4 TCU in the finals, Tennessee returned to the #1 overall ranking which they maintained for serval weeks.
+Despite losing to #4 TCU in the finals, Tennessee returned to the #1 overall ranking which they maintained for several weeks.
 Despite struggling down the stretch and finishing 5th in the SEC with a conference record of 8-4, Tennessee made the semifinals of the SEC tournament and entered the NCAA tournament as the #6 overall seed.
 Hosting the first three rounds, the Vols defeated Tennessee Tech, Duke, and Florida State to advance to the NCAA final site destination hosted by Illinois.
 In the Elite 8, Tennessee got revenge from the previous season against #3 Baylor by winning 4-3, sending the Vols to the Final Four for the second consecutive season.
 There, eventual national champion and #7 seed Virginia ended the teams hope for their first national title.
 Tennessee finished with a final record of 26-8.